 Molesworth built furniture from 1931 to 1961 at his shop in Cody, Wyoming and many of the wealthy and prestigious leaders of that time were his customers.
 Publisher Moses Annenberg was so enamored of the style that he commissioned 245 pieces for his ranch in Wyoming.
 The Rockefeller ranch in Jackson, and U.S. President Dwight D. Eisenhower’s house in Gettysburg, Pennsylvania also featured Molesworth’s furniture.

-While Molesworth originals may be priced out of reach for most people, this classic Western style is still accessible thanks to a group of furniture makers who continue the icon’s legacy.
+While Molesworth originals may be priced out of reach for most people, this classic Western style is still accessible thanks to an elite group of furniture makers who continue the icon’s legacy.

 Interior designers often choose Molesworth style furnishings for their lodge and ranch projects because they add lively color and pattern, and they never go out of style.
 They are characterized by a combination of features including: